vlad17/vlad17.github.io/_posts/2019-08-18-making-lavender.md

 * would tell me why I'm spending this much
 * would tell me if anything's changed

 All the tools out there are in some other weird market of "account management" where they take all your accounts (investment, saving, credit card, checking), not just the spending ones.
-They're you're one stop shop for managing all your net worth in one place.
+They're your one stop shop for managing all your net worth in one place.

 However, I just wanted to be responsible about my spending.
 And I didn't want to spend any more time dealing with personal finance apps than I had to.
 Kind of like [Albert](https://albert.com/).
 But when I tried it, it was way too annoying and didn't support my credit card account.